-Get back to basics!
-This is basic Yoga class, slowed down a bit and open to all skill levels.
+If you see the number 1 listed after a class it indicates a level one Yoga class, which are slowed down a bit and open to all skill levels.
 Focusing on proper alignment and positioning, with deeper attention being paid to the foundation of your yoga practice, your instructor will guide you through the basics of Yoga postures.
 This class is not just for beginners, it is also appropriate for an advanced practitioner looking to get back to basics and utilize a slower-paced class to focus on the fundamentals of Yoga practice.

 Restorative yoga class is similar to normal yoga class, except that the postures are performed with the support and aid of props.
 This form of yoga seeks to achieve physical, mental and emotional relaxation.
 The use of props makes it easier for you to maintain balance while you are stimulating and relaxing your body.
 While some restorative yoga poses are beneficial to the entire body, others target specific parts of the body, such as the heart or the lungs.
 This is a great class for anyone new to yoga, recovering from an injury or just looking for a peaceful and centering complement to your regular practice.

-Low impact Yoga is a fun class filled with strong, yet simple movements meant to strengthen and tone the body that are done seated in a chair or standing using the chair for support.
+This fun low impact class is filled with strong, yet simple movements meant to strengthen and tone the body that are done seated in a chair or standing using the chair for support.
 Low Impact Yoga is open to all ability levels but focuses on those with similar needs, goals and body types.
 This energizing class will help you to find enjoyment in moving your body, while reducing stress levels.

 Yin Yoga A quiet, meditative practice where we target the connective tissues, such as ligaments and fascia bringing the body into balance and increasing its natural range of motion.
 Most poses are done while seated or lying down and are held in stillness for 3-5 minutes giving you the opportunity to observe and bring awareness to the breath and sensations in the body.
 This deep practice is gentle, yet intense, helping to open the body, but also to cultivate the ability to observe and stay with sensation.
 A Yin practice will leave you feeling refreshed, renewed and restored.